lens-protocol/modules/README.md

 ## Reference modules

+- [**Degrees Of Separation Reference Module**](./contracts/reference/DegreesOfSeparationReferenceModule.sol): This reference module allows to set a degree of separation `n`, and then allows to comment/mirror only to profiles that are at most at `n` degrees of separation from the author of the root publication.
 - [**Token Gated Reference Module**](./contracts/reference/TokenGatedReferenceModule.sol): A reference module that validates that the user who tries to reference has a required minimum balance of ERC20/ERC721 token.